Chapter

 me.
 I wondered if he’d survived.
 I wondered if anyone had, with gods

-prowling the damned landscape!
+the size of skyscrapers prowling the damned landscape!

 I wondered if I